 We then embark on an afternoon game drive (times depend on the season and gate closing times) in our open 4x4 safari vehicle.
 After our afternoon game drive, we return to Pretoriuskop Rest Camp in time to freshen up before your evening meal to be served at the camp.

-You also have the option of doing a free Panorama Route tour instead of game viewing on day two, three or four.
+You also have the option of doing a Panorama Route tour instead of game viewing on day two, three or four at an extra cost.

 (Breakfast and Dinner included)